ontodev/sqlrest.rs/README.md

 assert!(result.is_err());
 ```

-#### Select the columns "foo" and "goo" from the table "bar" with no filtering.
+#### Select specific columns from the table "bar" with no filtering.
 ```rust
 let from_url = "bar?select=foo,goo";
 let expected_sql = "SELECT \"foo\", \"goo\" FROM \"bar\"";